AsyaYeromina/kottans-frontend/README.md

         > 4 \\ arrName = ["a", "b", "c", "d"]
         ```
-    -  *pop()* method removes the last element from the array and retuns is
+    -  *pop()* method removes the last element from the array and returns is
         ```
         var arrName = ["a", "b", "c"];
         arrName.pop();